 Having clarified everything around opinions, let’s begin!

-My particular DAE was the process of bootstrapping the data available from different data sources in products to answer business questions that were relevant to the growth of the products I’ve managed in the past.
+My particular DEA was the process of bootstrapping the data available from different data sources in products to answer business questions that were relevant to the growth of the products I’ve managed in the past.

 What Udacity nanodegree enabled is making this process more organised and it also helped me to improve the way the insights are presented to different business stakeholders.